josepaulajr/My_Finances/README.md

 # My Finances

-An Excel worksheet to help control your personal finance life!
+An Excel worksheet to help you take the control of your personal finance life!

 ## How it can help me?